 Over the past 30 years, much has changed in terms of HTS coverage and the availability of treatment and in terms of the data and tools available for informed and strategic decision-making.
 Between 2010 and 2014 nearly 600 million adults (ages 15+) reportedly received HIV testing services in 122 low- and middle-income countries reporting in this period.1 The percentage of people with HIV who know their HIV status has increased substantially.
-The focus of HTS must now shift to identifying and testing the remaining 54% who are unaware of their HIV infection and to diagnosing people earlier in their infection.
+UNAIDS estimates that 45% of people with HIV have been diagnosed (20).
+The focus of HTS must now shift to identifying and testing the remaining 55% who are unaware of their HIV infection and to diagnosing people earlier in their infection.
 Benefits of identifying people earlier in their infection and linking them to ART sooner include reduced morbidity, mortality and HIV transmission.

 In addition, the role of retesting is much clearer today.
-Offering retesting to HIV-negative people at low ongoing risk is now considered unnecessary and a waste of human and financial resources.
+Offering retesting to HIVnegative people at low ongoing risk is now considered unnecessary and a waste of human and financial resources.
 However, this practice persists in some settings.
 Retesting to rule out acute infection is recommended for people with recent known exposures, and routine retesting is recommended for people at high ongoing risk of exposure (12).
 See sections 5.3 and 7.4 for more information on retesting.